Pretty-printing: Pretty-printing markup and tag-based code

-Programming code formatting
+Formatting of program source code

-Programmers often use tools to format programming language source code in a particular manner.
-Proper code formatting makes it easier to read and understand.
-Different programmers often prefer different styles of formatting, such as the use of code indentation and whitespace or positioning of braces.
-A code formatter or code indenter converts source code from one format style to another.
-This is relatively straightforward because of the unambiguous syntax of programming languages.
-Code beautification involves parsing the source code into component structures, such as assignment statements, if blocks, loops, etc. (see also control flow), and formatting them in a manner specified by the user in a configuration file.
+Programmers are taught to adhere to a formatting style when writing program source code, to make code easier to read and understand.
+Styles vary.
+They cover matters such as indentation, whitespace surrounding keywords and punctuation marks, and positioning of braces.

+Tools exist to automate (re-)formatting.
+They are called beautifiers, code formatters, or code indenters.
+These tools convert source code from one format style to another.
+The implementation of such tools is relatively straightforward, because the syntax of programming languages is unambiguous.
+The tool reads the source code, recognizes the code's component structures (such as assignment statements, conditionals, and loops -- see control flow), then displays the source code, formatted in the style specified in a configuration file.

-Code beautifiers exist as standalone applications and built into text editors and integrated development environments.
-For example, Emacs' various language modes can correctly indent blocks of code attractively.
+Some code beautifiers are standalone applications.
+Others are built into text editors and integrated development environments.
+For example, the Emacs editor has settings to specify a programming language ("Emacs language mode") and to indent blocks of code accordingly.

 Lisp pretty-printer

 An early example of pretty-printing was Bill Gosper's "GRINDEF" (i.e. 'grind function') program (c.
-1967), which used combinatorial search with pruning to format LISP programs.
+1967), which used combinatorial search with pruning, to format LISP programs.
 Early versions operated on the executable (list structure) form of the Lisp program and were oblivious to the special meanings of various functions.
 Later versions had special read conventions for incorporating non-executable comments and also for preserving read macros in unexpanded form.
 They also allowed special indentation conventions for special functions such as if.
 The term "grind" was used in some Lisp circles as a synonym for pretty-printing.